-Anything that changes our lives from the mundane and gives us ALL something to look forward to.
+Anything that changes our lives from the mundane to excitement.
+And it gives us ALL something to look forward to.
 A way to SHINE is needed by everyone, no matter their faith.

 We should all use our imaginations to come up with ideas.
-Creating can be done in a million POSITIVE ways…if your ideas come with a spark, then i do believe that it brings me closer to God.
-Art can make time irrelevant, which means you are living in the present.
-Living in the present means you see more, feel more, think less about past/future failures.
-It brings a sense of peace.
+Creating can be done in a million POSITIVE ways.
+Art can make time irrelevant, meaning you are living in the moment (a grand thing, that).
+Living in the present, brings a sense of peace.

 Gather the family together to decide what they’d like to do in order to make Hanukkah a Grand Event.
 Chose colors for wrapping paper–yes, blue/ white/silver is usually Hanukkah paper, but the light can make rainbows, you could use any color.
-Chose a winter animal to spray white & glitter it to a silver shine.
+Choose a winter animal to spray white & glitter it to a silver shine.
 String popcorn & hang from a stick, in front of a window to look like snow.
-String white lights around windows for night time shine. buy prisms, crystals, colored glass to put on windowsills. collect dreidels every year & date them.
+String white lights around windows for night time shine. buy prisms, crystals, colored glass, snowflakes to put on windowsills. collect dreidels every year & date them.
 Display them.
 Buy tons of Hanukkah gelt, use the gold tinfoil to create new decorations.
-Buy big white flowers that look like snowballs or baby’s breath to look like tiny flakes–anything that is different from the everyday.
+Buy big white & blue Hydrangeas that look like snowballs or baby’s breath to look like tiny flakes–anything that is different from the everyday.

-the gifts above are wrapped in all the old paper…to get rid of it. this year i’m going in search of silver paper & each child will have his/her own color ribbon.
-The kids get to choose one gift to open each night. usually it was something super simple like socks, but with gift cards or money in each gift.
-My kids are older, they don’t want toys.
+the gifts above are wrapped in all the old paper…to get rid of it.
+This year i’m going in search of silver paper & each child will have his/her own color ribbon.
+So it is NOT so busy looking.